petereichinger/unity-helpers/README.md

 An extension for getting or adding a component to a gameobject is located in `Scripts/Components/ComponentExtensions`.
 This includes extension methods for `GameObject` and `Component`.

+## SerializedProperty Array Helpers

+In the folder `Assets/Scripts/EditorHelpers/Editor/` are the following classes that help with handling array SerializedProperties

+- *ArrayHelpers*: Provides helper methods for adding elements to `SerializedProperty`-Objects that are arrays
+- *ArrayIterator*: Iterator implementation for `SerializedProperty`-Arrays (you can use `foreach` with this)